 On the maximum power mode, the battery life on the V6 will drop down to about 6 minutes.

 As you can expect, we weren’t too impressed with that aspect of the V6, especially considering that the V8 lasts for 40 minutes while the V10 lasts for close to an hour.

 The battery also takes 3.5 hours to recharge completely once completely drained.

 These factors point to what Dyson meant the V6 to be used for - quick spot cleaning or daily touch ups - and not as an all-out solution for large homes.

 If you were hoping that the V6 could carry you through a weekly cleaning session and you have a home that is larger than 1,500 square feet, you will be bitterly disappointed.

 The trigger function which our reviewers found annoying in having for running the V6 becomes useful in conserving battery life by preventing wastage.

 To maximise battery life, the V6 has an on/off button that needs to be held down when in use.
 This reduces wasted battery power and can greatly increase the effective run-time of the device.
-The downside is that holding the button may get tiring, although on balance we think this is a useful feature.
+The downside is that holding the button may get tiring, although we think this is a useful feature.